InformaticsMatters/dls-fragalysis-stack-openshift/ansible/README.md

 1. An OpenShift cluster has been installed
 1. There is an `admin` user known to the cluster
 1. There is a `jenkins` user known to the cluster
+1. You have created a `vault-pass.txt` file in this directory

 If using NFS the following NFS volumes are required for a _full_ installation on the bastion `/data` directory: -